60 Second Angler Tips

 RESPECT THE WATER

-Just recently I was on a favorite lake of mine and took too much for granted.
+Just recently on favorite lake of mine and took too much for granted.
 We're down several inches in the rain department and the lake was down as well.
-Although it is well buoyed, I didn't take into enough consideration what those differing water levels meant and POW!
+Although is well buoyed, I didn't take into enough consideration what those differing water levels meant and POW!
 Now I have a nice little chunk taken out of the skeg on my outboard by a rock that wasn't supposed to be there.
 That same day I also whacked the trolling motor and snipped the cable off my sonar transducer.
 Not a great day and it taught a "veteran" an expensive lesson.

 KEEP THOSE HOOKS SHARP